Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 >     line 3
 >     """

-Above text block is equivalent to the string literal:
+The above text block is equivalent to the string literal:

 > line 1\nline 2\nline 3\n
 -->